jadna/postcode_uk/README.md

 This function takes in a postcode as an argument and prints the following:

-Validity of Postcode
+Validity of Postcode,
-Latitude and Longitude
+Latitude and Longitude,
-Parish
+Parish,
-Outward Code
+Outward Code,
 Inward Code